 Dravidian Hub

-Yes.
-Men must wear Dhotis or formal trousers.
+Yes, the dress code is strictly enforced.
+Men must wear Dhotis, pajamas, or formal trousers with shirts.
 Women must wear Sarees, Half-sarees, or Chudidars with a dupatta.
-Shorts and lungis are strictly prohibited.
+Shorts, lungis, caps, animal skin apparel, and sleeveless tops are strictly prohibited.

-No, mobile phones and cameras are strictly prohibited inside the temple premises for security and sanctity.
+No, mobile phones, cameras, laptops, and all electronic devices are strictly prohibited inside the temple premises for security and sanctity.
+There are safe, computerized cloakrooms available at the entrances where you must deposit them.

-There are four main entrances (East, West, South, North).
-The East Tower entrance is the most traditional and popular.
+There are four main colossal entrances (East, West, South, North).
+The East Tower (Ashta Shakti Mandapam) entrance is the most traditional, popular, and vibrant entry point for devotees.